-The answer: animation!
 Just like in creative writing, where literary devices are used to convey a story, visual metaphors in the form of animations can be used to explain complex concepts.
 In true data viz form, it is simply the act of bringing data to life.

-Animations for the web
+Animations for the Web

-NewYork Times.
+Encoding is all about rearranging and re-organizing your data in a form that makes it easier to comprehend.
+Think about it like Marie Kondo-ing your house.
+A little housekeeping goes a long way.
+One of our favorites is Four Ways to Slice Obama’s 2013 Budget Proposal by the New York Times.
 When working with a lot of numbers, especially in regards to budgets and finance, it can get overwhelming easily.
 What we like about this piece is how it groups objects together, drawing attention to different parts at different sections, giving it an element of constancy.

-- Animation as narration – Injecting a narrative structure of exposition – rising action – climax – resolution is the key to keeping your viewers’ interest.
+Injecting a narrative structure of exposition – rising action – climax – resolution is the key to keeping your viewers’ interest.
 Through tension and storytelling, readers are kept engaged, just like this project by Periscopic, highlighting the U.S. Gun Deaths phenomenon.

-Today’s advanced software platform such as Adobe After Effects makes creating motion graphics easy, especially for data visualisation.
+Today’s advanced software platform such as Adobe After Effects makes creating motion graphics easy, especially for data visualization.
 Adding graphics, animation, audio, voiceover, sound effects and onscreen copy makes for a powerful combination to tell your story through data.

 Below is one pulled from our own Datalabs Agency archives – a video showcasing the 2015 Australian Federal Treasury Budget.
 One of our favorites, we dare say!

 Get Your Data into an Animated Form

 There you have it, folks!
 Good data visualization work should be easy to comprehend.
 Here at Datalabs, we are obsessed with animations and we love creating them!
 No data is too complex.